Designations Congruent with Things: Chapter 17

 And whose fault is that?
 Newt asks.

-“Okay,” he says, pacing back and forth, once, in front of the glass door of the balcony.
+“Okay.”
+He paces back and forth in front of the glass door to the balcony.
 “Okay.”
 He presses the air away from him slowly, fingers spread wide.
 “Okay okay okay.”

 The question is this: how to separate real-time influence from the lateral snap into preserved neural patterns left behind by EPIC Rapport.

-“—about the empirical difficulties inherent to differentiating real-time cognitive influence from what I’m going to term, um, crap, super-ghost-drifting?
+“—about the empirical difficulties inherent to differentiating real-time cognitive influence from what I’ll term, um, crap, super-ghost-drifting?
 No, that sounds stupid.
 Dr. Caitlin Lightcap, of the neuroscience zealotry and the wicked Jaeger pilotry, you are rolling in your grave right about now, aren’t you, come hang out with Carl Sagan in my brain, no actually, don’t do that—why am I recording this?
 I wish you were here, you’d find this super interesting, I’m sure.
 Okay.
-Here we go—Severe Post Excitation Cognitive Transfer of Environmental Responsiveness.
+Here we go—Severe Post-Excitation Cognitive Transfer of Environmental Responsiveness.
 The SPECTER Effect.
 Sorry, Cait-Science, but I’m not about to name this something poetic; it’s just not happening.
-I'm better with acronyms.
+I’m better with acronyms.
 You know this about me.”

 He clicks a button.